how lil nas x's iconic suit in the 'old town road' video came together

-In the video, we see Lil Nas X bring his country sensibilities from 1889 to 2019, after the cowboy on the run gets transported to the modern day.
+In the video, we see Lil Nas X brings his country sensibilities from 1889 to 2019, after the cowboy on the run gets transported to modern day.
 We see him race a sports car on his horse, line dance, but most importantly trade his dusty old western gear for a fresh cowboy getup (is that hat Gucci?).
-Clearly, the 20-year-old musician isn’t just shaking up what we think of as country music, but also country style.
+Clearly, the 20-year-old artist isn’t just shaking up what we think of as country music, but also country style.

-While cowboy fashion has been all over the runway from Telfar to Pyer Moss to Solange in i-D and the red carpet, these urban cowboys aren’t wearing your average Wranglers.
-Billy Ray rocks a bright pink fringe-covered set, while Lil Nas X sports an embroidered, Nudie-style black suit by Union Western Clothing.
+While cowboy fashion has been all over the runway from Telfar to Pyer Moss and the red carpet, these urban cowboys aren’t wearing your average Wranglers.
+Billy Ray rocks a bright pink fringe-covered set, while Stylist Cathy Hahn put Lil Nas X in an embroidered, Nudie-style black suit by Union Western Clothing.
 The Indiana-based clothing company founded by tailor Jerry Lee Atwood and Joe David Walters has been making Western wear since 2012.